nemu69/snow-crash/level02/Ressources/README.md

 $ scp -P 4242 level02@ip:level02.pcap .
 ```

-Use <a href="https://www.wireshark.org/">Wireshark</a> and check hexadicimal data of all lines until ` pass word: `
+Use <a href="https://www.wireshark.org/">Wireshark</a> and check hexadecimal data of all lines until ` pass word: `

-The hexadicimal numbers match the keyboard input.
+The hexadecimal numbers match the keyboard input.
 Some lines use 7F (�), that's a DEL in <a href="https://en.wikipedia.org/wiki/ASCII">ASCII</a>

 `ft_wandrNDRelL0L = ft_waNDReL0L`